finos/FDC3/toolbox/fdc3-conformance/FDC3-1.2-Conformance-Test-Cases.md

 | B   | Broadcast          | `fdc3.broadcast()` the instrument context.<br>`fdc3.broadcast()` a contact context.                                                                                  |
 | A   | Receive Context    | Instrument object matches the one broadcast in 2 above.<br>Check that the contact is not received.                                                                   |

--  `UC Filtered Context 1`: Perform above test
+-  `UCFilteredContext1`: Perform above test

 | App | Step               | Details                                                                                                                                                              |
 |-----|--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|